minhhang-truong/HybSensFast-Restormer/README.md

-# GGuidedHybSensUIR (Enhanced with Restormer & Prior Fusion)
+# GuidedHybSensUIR (Enhanced with Restormer & Prior Fusion)

 This repository is an enhanced version of the **GuidedHybSensUIR** model.
 We have modified the original architecture by integrating Restormer blocks and a multi-scale prior concatenation mechanism within the U-Net stages to refine the restoration process.